molssi-seamm/molssi-seamm.github.io/docs/why_seamm/index.rst

 #. :ref:`productivity`
 #. :ref:`workflow-features`

-SEAMM developers believe the users of the atomistic simulation software packages should be able to spend their time in scientific research and discovery instead of wasting it in learning different program-specific keywords and syntaxes or resolving software-related issues.
+:ref:`SEAMM developers <dev-team>` believe the users of the atomistic simulation software packages should be able to spend their time in scientific research and discovery instead of wasting it in learning different program-specific keywords and syntaxes or resolving software-related issues.
 If you user who has dealt with these issues, we invite you to :ref:`install <installation>` our software and give it a try!
 It is easy and convenient and we have prepared/are preparing many :ref:`tutorials <tutorials>` to help you find your path in this journey.
 Let us know what you think about SEAMM.
 We look forward to hearing from you about your experience and feedback.